Data connections

 | name | string | Yes | Connection name. |

-| description | string | No | What the connection is for. |
+| description | string | Yes | What the connection is for. |

-| engine | string | Yes | Source type — selects the configuration shape. |
+| engine | string | Yes | Source type (one of the engines above) — selects the configuration shape. |

 | configuration | object | Yes | Engine-specific settings (e.g. Postgres: host, port, database, user, password, schema, sslmode). |